 Remove organic stains from clothing

 Use hydrogen peroxide for blood stains!
 You can also remove other organic stains such as sweat, urine, vomit, wine and coffee from clothing by thoroughly rinsing the area with cold water, then spraying the stain with undiluted hydrogen peroxide.
 Let sit until the stain fades, soaking again if necessary.
-Blot, then rinse with cold water to avoid bleaching the fabric.
+Blot, then rinse with cold water to avoid bleaching or yellowing the fabric.

 Keep your whites white